Visit with the Spring Barnyard Baby Animals at Strawbery Banke 4/20-4/28!

 - Nigerian Dwarf goats, introduced to the US in the early 1900s and very popular in New England as they are easily-trained large milk producers that are easy to keep in small areas.
 From Tiny Hill Farm, Milton Mills NH

-- Silver Fox and English Angora rabbits from Kerfluffle Fiber Farm in Lebanon ME
+- Silver Fox from Kerfluffle Fiber Farm in Lebanon ME

 In addition to the animals, visitors can participate in family activities in some of the historic houses and the TYCO Visitors Center where hands-on weaving programs will take place.
 Figtree Kitchen Café is open daily, throughout the event.